Background

 When you’re on the phone with the reference — Rachel — now you can say things like:

-Carlos was very open with me — which I really appreciated — and told me about…
+So Rachel, Carlos was very open with me — which I really appreciated — and told me about…

 • … getting a bunch of feedback on his lack of attention to detail.
 Does that resonate with you?